99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - pay just for request and compute time
 - Burst Concurrency Limits: 500-3000 (default 1000) If you invoke the function again while
 - the first event is being processed

+You can implement an AWS Lambda runtime in any programming language.
+Include a RUNTIME in your function's deployment
+package in the form of an executable file named "bootstrap".

 Main integrations:
 - API Gateway: to create Rest API